brandlewco/jesserieser.com/content/about/_index.md

   width: '60'
   align_y: start
   margin_y: '50'
-  margin_left: 30%
+  margin_left: 35%
   margin_right: 0%
   text: "**MY NAME IS JESSE RIESER  \nAND I AM A STUDENT OF SUBTLETIES.**\n\nSince
     I was 17 I have been looking through a\n\nlens, making images filed with telling details\n\nand compelling character.\n\nBut back to those subtleties.
-They are\n\ndifferent from details.\n\nSubtleties are the stu of stories. they are\n\nthe unexplained elements, the unobvious\n\nexpression, the unclear artifacts.
+They are\n\ndifferent from details.\n\nSubtleties are the stuff of stories. they are\n\nthe unexplained elements, the unobvious\n\nexpression, the unclear artifacts.
 They are\n\nthe lingering mysteries in the photograph\n\nthat refuse to reveal themselves to the\n\nviewer immediately.
 My work inspires\n\nengagement, drawing in the viewer, causing\n\nhim